gkappler/Sterbestatistik/averageeffects_months.md

 ## Reproduction of Data-Visualisation of the *Statistisches Bundesamt*
-[Official mortality analysis](https://www.destatis.de/DE/Themen/Gesellschaft-Umwelt/Bevoelkerung/Sterbefaelle-Lebenserwartung/sterbefallzahlen.html) shows a graph of weekly mortalityfrom 2016-2020.

-Our reproduction seems identical:
+See also the weekly mortality from 2016-2020 [comparison with official plotting](/averageeffects/#reproduction_of_data-visualisation_of_the_statistisches_bundesamt).

 \fig{./deaths}

-The age- and gender-adjusted mortality counts in 2020 are low until autumn.
-The mortality increase in Winter 2020 is less pronounced than when looking at values biased by the confounders from an aging society.
+In an aging society the actual mortality counts are biased.

 \fig{./adjusted_deaths}

+The age- and gender-adjusted mortality counts in 2020 are generally lower because the German population has been steadily aging in recent years.

 ### Year aggregated mortality
-Summing weekly mortality results in the total count of deceased persons in the given year, in total numbers, as well as adjusted by age and gender.
+The total count of deceased persons in the given year is computed by summing monthly mortality results, in total numbers, as well as adjusted by age and gender.

 \fig{./adjusted_deaths_years}

+When adjusted for age and gender, the year 2020 has the second lowest mortality (among years 2016 to 2020) in Germany.

+2020 saw (how could this be computed?) deaths less/more than would have been expected given average mortality rates from 2016-2020 and the joint age-gender distribution in 2020.
+Only the directly preceding year 2019 had even lower mortality.
+A fact that is notable because in 2020 no strong catch-up effect can be observed.

 Yet, comparing these numbers unadjusted (`difference`) again is not fair, considering the population growth from 2016 to 2020:
 `D_sum_sum` is the "data", `Dadj_sum_sum` is the "age-gender-adjusted" curve above.